In the holiday spirit: 3 ways to use texting to show customer appreciation

 If your business is really big or really small, you may be able to offer a deal to all of your customers.
 Just make sure you’re prepared to handle it.

 How long you choose to run a customer appreciation promotion depends largely on your budget and customer base as well.
 Generally, a week-long customer appreciation promotion works well.

-With a solid business process, you’ll be able to run promotions with ease.
+With a solid customer retention strategy, you’ll be able to run promotions with ease.
 Here are three ways to use texting to reward your loyal customers.

 Show this text to get a free gift

 Most importantly, choose something you know most people will actually want.
 If you own a gym, give away branded workout apparel, sample products of supplements, or small gift baskets with an assortment of exercise-related items.

 Just keep in mind that the longer it runs, the more gifts you must account for.
 A shorter promotion also creates greater urgency.